 During the first year of activity of the BBU GmbH in 2021, the main challenge was to provide shelter as the agency was confronted to the sharp increase of applications and had to integrate staff from different companies and NGOs at operational level.
-Moreover, given that the reimbursement of the costs for accommodation in the provinces has not been adjusted for years and following the decrease of applications in 2019 and 2020, many NGO-led accommodation centres in the provinces have closed.
+Moreover, given that the reimbursement of the costs for accommodation in the provinces has not been adjusted for years and following the decrease of applications in 2019 and 2020, many NGO-led accommodation centres in the provinces had closed.
 As a result, many applicants already admitted to the asylum procedure had to be accommodated in federal reception centres pending a transfer.
 In 2021, the BBU GmbH reopened all available centres across the territory and reached its capacity limits at the end of the year.
 This is supposedly also one of the reasons why the Director of the BBU GmbH (“Geschäftsführer”), whose contract was prolonged in May 2021, resigned in October 2021.
 He withdrew his resignation in December 2021, but the reasons were not officially communicated.

 As of February 2022, the capacity of BBU GmbH for providing accommodation to applicants during the admissibility procedure is still at the limit due to massive problems in transfers.
 Interestingly, the number of individuals receiving basic care has not increased significantly since 2019 while the number of applications rose significantly in 2021.
 This means that a great share of the persons applying for asylum moved onward to other countries with the result of their asylum procedures being discontinued in Austria.
 Reports communicated to asylkoordination österreich indicate that applicants moved to other countries because Austria was not their final destination but also because of the difficult accommodation situation in overcrowded reception centres.
+After admission phase of the asylum procedure is finished the responsibility to house asylum seekers during their asylum procedure shifts to the provinces.
+Throughout 2022, 17,286 asylum seekers were transferred from the EAST to the provinces.

 Federal reception capacity